gcovr/gcovr/CONTRIBUTING.rst

     If you cannot run the tests locally, you can activate GitHub for your fork, or run the tests with Docker.
+    If there are differences the updated files will be available for download from the CI system (one ZIP for each test environment).

     If you add new features, please try to add a test case.